segmentio/segment-docs/src/connections/destinations/catalog/zendesk/index.md

 **Important:** You must have a Zendesk [Sunshine plan](https://www.zendesk.com/pricing/?variant=a#platform) to make track calls.

-When make a Track call, Segment sends data about the user's activity to Zendesk.
+When you make a Track call, Segment sends data about the user's activity to Zendesk.

 We will only send `track` events when the following two conditions are met: